ligvigfui/terraforming_mars/fan expansions/Research Auction/EN_rules.md

 1. At the beginning of the game:
     1. We spread out cards face up on the table:
-        1. Player*2 company cards
+        1. Player*2 Company cards
-        2. Player*4 start cards
+        2. Player*4 Prelude cards
-        3. Player*10 project cards
+        3. Player*10 Project cards
     2. We perform according to the card distribution rules:
         1. Bidding on ANY type of cards
         2. Evaluating Company cards and passing on the starting player